na-na-hi/renget/archive/99iee.md

 ->**(!)Amelia**<-

 >Hailing from the southern capitol outskirts, Amelia can be described as "bred tough".
 Somehow, she has survived many hazardous accidents growing up.
-Adult life was just as hazardous but pays somehow, opening a detective agency to help the commonfolk when they cant turn to the authorities.
+Adult life was just as hazardous but pays somehow, opening a detective agency to help the common folk when they cant turn to the authorities.
 She doesnt believe in hiring people to do the dirty work for her, taking up her trusty crossbow to fight in criminal territory.
 Her skills with it are above average, which pairs well with her tenacity.
 She does not ask for payment for customers too poor to pay, believing it wasnt just to do so.
 Her taking on the amount of cases she does sometimes takes a toll on her, forgetting which lead is to what case sometimes or who requested what for instance.
-She can be reckless too in a fight, taking on one too many.
+She can be reckless too in a fight, taking on one too many enemies.

 Home: Polaria
 (!)How to acquire: Visit a specific house with any of Ina, Gura or Calliope

 ->**(!)Polka**<-

 >A ringmaster originating from Savan, she wasnt always the woman she is now.
 Years ago before she started getting into the carnival act, she got bullied by the other fennecs for gaining too much weight.
-Embarassed and shamed, she thought to intensively train for the prime acts for a circus, which lost her lots of pounds.
+Embarassed and ashamed, she thought to intensively train for the prime acts for a circus, which lost her lots of pounds.
 Once she got into the circus circuit, many admired her, with some going to extremes.
 To grant some outrageous requests sometimes, she did acts she now regrets doing for loaded but slimy clients.
 She quit her agency some years in, due to how much of those kinds of acts she was doing.
 She got to start up her own small circus when she met the Polarian King Covigo during the year he ascended the throne, loaning her a sum of gold so that she doesnt have to go to another potentially oppressive circus company.
 Today, the Omaru Company is slowly rising in fame as more people become aware of the performer's abilities, including the ringmaster herself.

 Home: Savan
 (!)How to acquire: Visit a specific house with either Botan or Lamy